amdrake93/dotfiles/README.md

 EDS Dotfiles
 ============

-All the scripts and shortcuts to make your life easier as a developer at EDS
+All the scripts and shortcuts to make development life at EDS easier